rundeck/docs/docs/manual/log-filters/quiet-output.md

 By default, all Rundeck job step log results are published at the “Normal” loglevel.
 This filter can be used not just for quiescing log output, but promoting to a higher level as well.

 ::: tip
-Note: Rundeck log filters expect to read logs on the “Normal” loglevel.
+Rundeck log filters expect to read logs on the “Normal” loglevel.
 This means that applying this filter as a global log filter on a Rundeck job can affect other filters that process later than this one.
 :::